-Malcolm X: Misunderstood pioneer of US civil rights movement
+Malcolm X: Muslim and misunderstood, a pioneering force of the US civil rights movement

 New evidence of a conspiracy by the New York Police Department (NYPD) and the Federal Bureau of Investigation (FBI) conspiring to assassinate Malcolm in Harlem in 1965 has been revealed by lawyers.